 When two families come together to form one, there’s more to manage than just the wedding and living arrangement.
 Both parents likely have their own financial obligations, and you’ll need to split mutual expenses.
 Often, figuring out how to split bills in a blended family requires some thought.
 Not every situation makes a 50/50 arrangement appropriate, so you need to examine yours to find a plan that works.

 Additionally, you need to determine which expenses qualify as shared.
-For example, the mortgage could be eligible.
+For example, the mortgage could be eligible or how much do landlines cost could be another split.
 However, if one spouse originally bought the house, they could also be responsible for the entire payment.
 This may be dependent on the view of the home as an asset.
 Does it belong to the individual or the couple?

 However, quite a few options are incredibly viable, so make sure to explore these before cementing your plan.